-This copy of the Annual Report of European Healthcare Acquisition & Growth Company B.V. for the period from incorporation on 9 July 2021 to 31 December 2021 is not in the ESEF-format as specified by the European Commission in Regulatory Technical Standard on ESEF (Regulation (EU) 2019/815).
-The ESEF reporting package is available at:

-European Healthcare Acquisition & Growth Company B.V. - Investor Relations - News & Publications (ehc-company.com)
+This copy of the Annual Report 2022 of European Healthcare Acquisition & Growth Company B.V. is not in the ESEF-format as specified by the European Commission in Regulatory Technical Standard on ESEF (Regulation (EU) 2019/815).
+The ESEF reporting package is available at: European Healthcare Acquisition & Growth Company B.V. - Investor Relations - News & Publications (ehc-company.com)